xmamalou/eight-ball/PRIVACY.md

 - __Application__ (refered to either as "Application", "We", "Us" or "Our") refers to "Magic 8-Ball Toy", the software this Privacy Policy concerns.

-- __You__ ("You", "Your", "Yours", "Yourself" or "User") means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.
+- __You__ ("You", "Your", "Yours", "Yourself" or "User") means the individual accessing or using the Application, or any other legal entity accessing or using the Application.

 - __Source__ refers to the source code of this Application, which is hosted by third-party services.